 - Preheat grill for a medium-high indirect cook.

 - Remove chicken from chicken and place into a large colander.
 Gently rinse with cold water, for 10-15 seconds.
 Remember, this is a light rinse.
-You want to keep some of the salt flavor.
+You want to keep some of that salt flavor.

 - Pat wings dry with paper towels season with black pepper, onion powder, and marjoram.